Resources

 This website provides educational materials and tools for evaluating and reducing paper use, and purchasing environmentally preferable paper.

-- Environmental Defense Paper Calculator
+- Environmental Benefits Paper Calculator

 - Paper Standards Comparison Chart